10 Essential Steps to Launching a Successful Startup with No Money or Technical Skills

 - A visual mockup in Miro, Figma or Canva

-- A blog article with a questionnaire build with Tally Forms
+- A blog article with a questionnaire built with Tally Forms

-- an app built with Bubble or Adalo
+- an app built with Bubble, Adalo, Glide or any other zero code tool

 Hardware MVP can be: